-In some cases, we will share data about you with third parties, such as references.
+In some cases, we will share data with recruitment agencies or may collect data about you from third parties, such as references.

-Your data will be shared with third parties if you are successful in applying to be an advocate or we offer you employment.
+Your data will be shared with third parties if you are successful in applying to be an advocate.
 In these circumstances, we will share your data in order to undertake a credit reference check and financial sanctions check.
-If we are offering you employment we will undertake a criminal records check.